liliulab/reg-eQTL/README.md

 Manscript under review.

 # Contributors
-This package was developed by Rekha Mudappathi.
+This package was developed by Li Liu and Rekha Mudappathi.
 Please contact Li Liu at [liliu@asu.edu] for any questions or suggestions.